-- Drug and alcohol policies include required elements and are approved by the governing body - Employees performing safety-sensitive functions are covered - Marijuana, cocaine, opiates, phencyclidine, amphetamines, and alcohol are tested for - Pre-employment, random, post-accident, reasonable suspicion, return-to-duty, and follow-up testing is conducted properly - Proper forms are used, the forms are completed correctly, the records are stored in a secure location with limited access, and the records are maintained for the required amount of time - Employees and supervisors have received the required training - Testing performed under the employer's own authority is segregated from the testing done under FTA's authority (separate random testing pool, separate specimens, non-DOT forms used) - MROs, SAPs, and collection site personnel have the required credentials and training - Collections are performed properly and the employer ensures that CCFs are reviewed and that collection site procedures and security are in compliance employees that perform safety-sensitive functions as defined by Part 655 (e.g., operating a revenue service vehicle, maintaining a revenue service vehicle, controlling dispatch or movement of a revenue service vehicle) spend more than half of their time in FTA purchased vehicles or FTA funded operations, then Part 655 applies.
+- Drug and alcohol policies include required elements and are approved by the governing body - Employees performing safety-sensitive functions are covered - Marijuana, cocaine, opiates, phencyclidine, amphetamines, and alcohol are tested for - Pre-employment, random, post-accident, reasonable suspicion, return-to-duty, and follow-up testing is conducted properly - Proper forms are used, the forms are completed correctly, the records are stored in a secure location with limited access, and the records are maintained for the required amount of time - Employees and supervisors have received the required training - Testing performed under the employer's own authority is segregated from the testing done under FTA's authority (separate random testing pool, separate specimens, non-DOT forms used) - MROs, SAPs, and collection site personnel have the required credentials and training - Collections are performed properly and the employer ensures that CCFs are reviewed and that collection site procedures provide for adequate security

+If a private intercity bus operator, such as Greyhound, receives FTA operating assistance or operates FTA funded buses, the operator may be subject to FTA drug and alcohol requirements.
+Private carriers are already covered by FMCSA drug and alcohol testing requirements (49 CFR Part 382) as drivers hold CDLs.
+However, if employees that perform safety-sensitive functions as defined by Part 655 (e.g., operating a revenue service vehicle, maintaining a revenue service vehicle, controlling dispatch or movement of a revenue service vehicle) spend more than half of their time in FTA purchased vehicles or FTA funded operations, then Part 655 applies.
 Once determined, the employee will be subject to pre-employment and random testing under FTA authority.
 The assignment of regulatory authority for reasonable suspicion and post-accident testing depends on the function an employee is performing at the time of the incident/accident.
-Returnto-duty and follow-up tests are assigned to the modal administration that generated the initial positive test result.
-If subject to Part 655, the grantee must collect, retain and submit MIS reports annually for the private carrier.
+Return-to-duty and follow-up tests are assigned to the modal administration that generated the initial positive test result.
+If subject to Part 655, the grantee must collect, retain, and submit MIS reports annually for the private carrier.